-- · Move on/stop switch to the "Stop" position. - · If engine does not stop, pull blue choke knob out fully.
+- Move on/stop switch to the "STOP" position. - · If engine does not stop, pull blue choke knob out fully.

-CHAIN OILER (Fig. 17)
+CHAIN OILER (Fig. 7)

 - The chain oiler provides continuous lubrication to the chain and guide bar.
-Be sure to fill the bar oil tank when you fill the fuel tank (Capacity = 10.4 fl. oz.). - Your chain saw will consume approximately one tank of bar oil for each tank of fuel used. - Your saw is equipped with an adjustable oiler.
-It is preset at the factory to maximum output. - Adjustment may be necessary for the following cutting situations: - less oil is required for soft wood or freshly cut wood. - maximum oil is required for hardwood or wood which has been cut for a period of time.
+Be sure to fill the bar oil tank when you fill the fuel tank (Capacity = 6.8 fl. oz.). - Your chain saw will consume approximately one tank of bar oil for each tank of fuel used. - Your chain oiler is automatic and requires no adjustment.